the-turing-way/the-turing-way/Chapter_Version_Control.md

-There are numerous tools for versioning, and the best know one is git and its web-based version, Github.
+There are numerous tools available for version control such as Mercurial and SVN.
+The best know one is Git (and its web-based version, Github) which the instructions in this chapter will be geared towards.
+However the general principles and best practise described here applies regardless of what VC software you're using.

 ----